Pscx/Pscx/README.md

 ### `Remove-MountPoint`

 Removes a mount point, dismounting the current media if any.
 If used against the root of a fixed drive, removes the drive letter assignment.

-### `Remove-MountPoint`

-Removes a mount point, dismounting the current media if any.
-If used against the root of a fixed drive, removes the drive letter assignment.

-### `Remove-ReparsePoint`

-Removes NTFS reparse junctions and symbolic links.

 ### `Remove-ReparsePoint`